Adopt or shop responsibly: Breeding, rescue, and my evolution

 Adoption applications are a tricky balance, and every shelter strikes it differently.
 It’s important for rescues to have some guidelines to avoid giving animals to folks who won’t be able to provide a stable home—but at the same time, too-difficult adoption restrictions (like insisting an adopter has a yard and doesn’t live in an apartment) can actually drive people to unethical breeders (who will happily give them a puppy without asking any questions).

-But the truth is this: Without thoughtful breeding practices, we could lose some of the traits—and the ability to guess them at a young age—we love in our domestic dogs.
+But the truth is this: Without thoughtful breeding practices, we could lose some of the traits—and the ability to guess them at a young age—we love in domestic dogs.

 I praise ethical breeders for trying above all to maintain steady temperaments and good health in their puppies.
 There is so much value in a dog with a known ancestry, reasonably expected personality, and low chance of genetic diseases!